NinjasCL-archive/bless-my-software/README.md

 Simple, just create a text file named [*"BLESSING"*](BLESSING.md) and fill it with your blessing.
 It can be anything you want, some thoughts, a quote, a poem.
 The only thing that matters is that represent your vision of a better world and best whishes to anyone using your work.

+## Is this a New Software License?

+**No**.
+Is just a file named *"Blessing"* with a nice message :).
+You can use any software license you already know and love.

 ### Badge
 Maybe you would like to include a badge in your *README*